 Today, businesses are showing a keen interest in virtualization because of the vast benefits it offers.
-More importantly, the promising scope of the virtualization platform gives them every reason to do so.
+More importantly, the promising scope of this platform gives them every reason to do so.

-When discussing VDI, our first thoughts are often about the costs and difficulty of the implementation process.
-Rather, we must focus on why VDI is a smart IT strategy, and how it is affordable and important for SMBs.
+When discussing this subject, our first thoughts are often about the costs and difficulty of the implementation process.
+Rather, we must focus on why the technology is a smart IT strategy, and how it is affordable and important for SMBs.

 Now, let’s examine the possibilities and benefits of VDI for small business.

 The ability to respond to new and ever-changing demands in today’s workplace is a real game changer.
 In reality, a solid approach to business depends heavily on a good IT strategy.
 Companies can improve customer service through reliable IT systems that revamp business processes to better serve clients.
 However, failure to keep up-to-date puts them at the risk of falling behind the competition.
 Imagine the outcome of this for large businesses, let alone SMBs.

 So, how can VDI help?
 Back then, purchasing and allocating virtualization hardware and software to meet business needs was a challenge for SMBs.
 Today, there are many vendors who assist SMBs in easily adding new desktops and users at low prices.
 They also help in increasing resources like storage and memory to match the needs of these users.
 Moreover, with the right vendor, you do not need to:

 - Do the heavy lifting on setup, configuration, and maintenance.

 - Buy costly Thin Client or Zero Client devices to support your project plan.